 Set up - This position is for Friday afternoon and entails setting up tables, chairs and tents for the Swim Across America Village.
 Total shift time 2 hours

-Greeter - Welcomes all visitors to the Swim Across America Village.
-You will also be handing out cards which have all Event Day Information (maps, schedule of events).
+Greeter - Welcomes all visitors to the Swim Across America Village and offers information and direction.
 Early morning position, total shift time 2 hours

 Shuttle Driver (Limited to Innsbrook Residents) - Shuttling all visitors to/from the Swim Across America Village.
+Must supply own golf cart or side-by-side vehicle.
 Early morning position, total shift time 4 hours, including 1.5 hour break in middle while Swim is taking place

 Registration - Checking in Participants for the event.
 This is an early and fast paced position but so vital to the success of the Event!
-Total shift time 3 hours, sitting
+Total shift time 4 hours, majority sitting

-Food Table - Feeding our hungry masses of participants breakfast snacks.
+Food Table - Feeding our hungry masses of participants breakfast snacks and to-go lunch.
 Total shift time 4 hours

-Swimmer Checkout - Handing out bottled water and towels to Participants as they exit the water.
+Swimmer Checkout - Collecting timing chips from all participants as they exit the water and/or handing out bottled water and towels.
 This is will be at the Swim finish line so you will get to see the event up close!
 Shift time 2 hours

 Wavemaker Tent - Greeting all our special participants who raised over $1,000 and handing out their special ’thank you’ gifts.
 Early morning position, total shift time 2 hours